Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Self-consistent tomography in the GPT framework

 To estimate the rank of the true model underlying the data, one must compare different candidate model ranks.
 (For our experiment, we consider $k\in \{2,3,\dots,10\}$.)
-For each candidate rank $k$, one first computes the $\chi^2$ of the best-fit model of that rank, denoted $\chi^2_k$, in order to determine the extent to which each model might {\em underfit} the data.
-Second, one computes for the best-fit model of each rank the Aka\"{i}ke information criterion (AIC) score~\cite{akaike73,akaike74} in order to determine the relative extent to which the various models {\em overfit} the data.
+For each candidate rank $k$, one first computes the $\chi^2$ of the maximum-likelihood model of that rank, denoted $\chi^2_k$, in order to determine the extent to which each model might {\em underfit} the data.
+Second, one computes for the max-likelihood model of each rank the Akaike information criterion (AIC) score~\cite{akaike73,akaike74} in order to determine the relative extent to which the various models either underfit or {\em overfit} the data.